 Please read this handbook carefully.
 It is our hope that all Upper School students and their parents/guardians will have a good understanding of the contents.
 Lack of knowledge of the information contained in this handbook will not constitute an excuse for falling short of expectations.
 Please do not hesitate to contact us if you have questions or concerns.

 We look forward to getting to know you this year!

 Sincerely,

--Johan von Ancken-Upper School Principal -Eamon Gregory-Upper School Assistant Principal -The Upper School Team
+- -Eamonn Gregory-Upper School Principal - -The Upper School Team

 Table of Contents